Results-Driven Criminal Defense Attorney Fights Serious Gun And Weapons Charges In Voorhees, Camden County And Throughout South Jersey

 - Machine guns

-Individuals Who Are Not Permitted to Carry: There are some people who are not allowed to possess any weapons in New Jersey.
-This list includes anyone who has ever been committed to a mental hospital or who have been convicted of any crime other than a disorderly persons offense.
+- Individuals who are not permitted to carry: There are some people who are not allowed to possess any weapons in New Jersey.
+This list includes anyone who has ever been committed to a mental hospital or who has been convicted of any crime other than a disorderly persons offense.

-Weapons Used While Committing Another Crime: Anyone who is found with a gun while committing another crime, trying to commit a crime or even just conspiring to commit a crime, may face second degree weapons charges.
-If you are found with any weapon other than a gun, prosecutors must prove you had the intent of using that weapon in the commission of the crime.
+- Weapons used while committing another crime: Anyone who is found with a gun while committing another crime, trying to commit a crime or even just conspiring to commit a crime may face second-degree weapons charges.
+If you are found with any weapon other than a gun, prosecutors must prove that you had intent to use that weapon in the commission of the crime.

-Facing Weapons Charges in Camden County?
-Defense Lawyer Stephen Piper Will Fight for You
+Facing Weapons Charges In Camden County?
+I Will Fight For You.

-Mr. Piper will make sure you understand your options and that all of your questions have been answered.
-He will work closely with investigators to determine the validity of your charges, reviewing evidence in an effort to find holes in the prosecution’s case.
-He will fight tirelessly to keep you out of jail and, when possible, he will negotiate your acceptance into PTI so you can avoid prison time entirely.
+I will make sure that you understand your options and that all your questions are answered.
+I will work closely with investigators to determine the validity of your charges, reviewing evidence in an effort to find holes in the prosecution’s case.
+I will fight tirelessly to keep you out of jail and, when possible, I will negotiate your acceptance into the Pre-Trial Intervention (PTI) program so that you can avoid prison time entirely.

-Contact The Law Office of Stephen R. Piper, LLC today to request your initial consultation with an aggressive Moorestown weapons defense attorney.
-When necessary, he will come to you.
-Mr. Piper will zealously fight your weapons charges; count on it.
+Contact The Law Offices of Stephen R. Piper, LLC, today to request your initial consultation with an aggressive Moorestown weapons defense attorney.
+When necessary, I will come to you.
+I will zealously fight your weapons charges – count on it.